Community Arts

 My short film ‘Reading Agatha Christie’ was submitted to the Max Mara Prize for Women Artists 2008 by British artist Cornelia Parker.
 It was made with a group of Iraqi Kurds in Birmingham and records a struggle to control their readings of Christie’s ‘They Came to Baghdad’ in Arabic.
 The film won the Ikon Gallery Student Prize and has been shown in the US and Cairo; I was awarded the Birmingham City University ‘Overall Best Student’ in the Arts in 2008 & my MA Fine Arts in 2010.

-Teaching & Research
+Evaluation & Research

 March 2012 Visiting Lecturer at Coventry University School of Art – talking about the ethics, career structure, joys and pitfalls of participatory and community arts on the professional Practice module for final year Fine Art undergraduates